mrzrteam/mrzrteam/README.md

 </div>
 <br>

 👋 Hello.
 My full name is Zilfa Ardiansyah, and you can call me ***"Zilfa"***.
-I'm Web Developer who specialized in *Frontend* on works but also has some ability to code in *Fullstack* on Freelance/Side works.
+I'm Web Developer who specialized in *Backend* on works but also has some ability to code in *Fullstack* on Freelance/Side works.
 Very passionate about modern *mobile and web technology* while taking into consideration about the *DX (Developer Experience)*.

 ## 💼 Career
 I am currently a student at SMKN 5 Telkom Banda Aceh, where I am pursuing my education in the Software Engineering (RPL) program.
 This field of study focuses on developing skills in software design, programming, and problem-solving, preparing me to become a professional in the technology and software industry.
 As part of my studies, I am gaining both theoretical knowledge and practical experience to build innovative and efficient software solutions.